stephenvisser/aspnet-mvc-intro/content/index.md

 [action filters](http://bit.ly/XnqSWI)

+###View Composition

+###Partial Views
+Partial views are similar to views, but are intended to be reusable.
+These can also be "strongly-typed" to a model object and used to render a specific type.
+These can be a great way to compose larger views of smaller, more manageable pieces, or can be reused to render similar things across the application.

 ###Display and Editor Templates
 Templates can be defined for specific server-side types.
 This allows us to create re-usable pieces of HTML that can be automatically injected into views when we need to render instances of those types.